-I’m still at the very beginning of this process.
-But I know I found MY THING.
+I was still at the very beginning then.
+But I already knew I had found my thing.

 It did a little less research and I’m figuring things out along the way.
 Nevertheless it is great to see this art is still alive and kicking.
 Go on, your work rocks